If you’re an adventurous sort you might be interested in taking up temporary residence in a foreign country. Have you

 Accepting the assignment I booked a flight and threw myself in head first.
 Since then I’ve looked after over 30 homes in 11 different countries and have collated my own check list that I consult before accepting any opportunity.
 As such I feel I’m now relatively qualified to share my experience and hope this provides a useful tool to consult as you plan your own house sitting adventures.

 If you’re going to be living in a foreign country your first consideration should be whether or not you will require a visa for your stay.
-Do not assume that your tourist visa will cover you for duration of the assignment.
+Do not assume that your tourist visa will cover you for duration of the sit.

 Jump online and find out from your embassy exactly what your options are.
 Most countries automatically provide a tourist visa to foreign visitors however the length of stay varies dramatically.
 Find out exactly how many days you’re allowed to remain in the country on the tourist visa and do not push the limit and extend your stay without authorisation or you could be faced with a hefty fine and have your re-entry to the country restricted.

 Consider how you will get the visa.
 Will it be granted on arrival or will you need to apply before your departure?

 Investigate the local area.
 Find out how close you are to amenities you require and whether you can get yourself around with ease.
-A remote house sit may sound appealing on paper but if you have to travel three hours by bus to do grocery shopping you may decide it isn’t the assignment for you.
+A remote house sit may sound appealing on paper but if you have to travel three hours by bus to do grocery shopping you may decide it isn’t the opportunity for you.